Gordon-BP/gordon-bp.github.io/handstand.md

 So what are you waiting for?
 Join the Handstand Hero community today and start defying gravity in just 5 weeks.
 [Get Started Now!](http://www.botpress.com){: .btn}

+### Disclaimer

+This website is intended as a demo to be used during the Botpress Bot-Building Office Hours Livestream.
+All written content was created by ChatGPT, and all images are a product of DALLE-2 and [thispersondoesnotexist](https://www.thispersondoesnotexist.com).
+Please do not take anything on this webpage as serious or legitimate content, it is for educational purposes only.